 Mineral water, hand-held ice cream, fresh beef burgers and sparkling wine see huge sales uplift

-The hot weather and Britain’s success at the Olympics in Rio combined to generate the best year-on-year sales figures at the UK's leading supermarkets for nearly three years, according to Nielsen retail performance data released today.
+London, 23 August 2016.
+The hot weather and Britain’s success at the Olympics in Rio combined to generate the best year-on-year sales figures at the UKs leading supermarkets for nearly three years, according to Nielsen retail performance data released today.

 During the four weeks ending 13 August 2016, the value of sales was up 0.9%¹ versus the same period a year ago – the best figure (excluding Easter and Xmas-inflated periods) since the four-weeks ending 9 November 2013 (1.7%).
 Sales volumes increased 1.0%¹ – the best figure for over 16 months (28 March 2015, 1.5%).

-These figures would have been even better for the supermarkets if not for the intense price competition, which is, of course, good news for consumers.
+Watkins notes the figures would have been even better for the supermarkets “if not for the intense price competition, which is, of course, good news for consumers.”